 Course Length: 5 days

-M-1/R-1 Composite Structures: Fabrication and Damage Repair - Phase 1, or
+M-1/R-1 Advanced Composite Structures: Fabrication and Damage Repair - Phase 1, or

-Equivalent (5 year min) experience with advanced composite materials and processes.
+- Equivalent (5 year min) experience with advanced composite materials and processes, plus passing a written bypass quiz with an 80% or better grade.

-(*Please contact Abaris for equivalency test criteria and evaluation.)
+(*Please contact Abaris for equivalency quiz criteria and evaluation.)

 The R-2 repair course is designed as a direct follow-on to our M-1/R-1 course for repair designers, technicians, mechanics, supervisors, and quality assurance personnel directly involved in providing high performance repairs to advanced composite structures.